 Our Team

 Shirley is a second-year PhD student in the Neurobiology & Behavior program at Columbia, where she studies the neural mechanisms and circuitry by which excess striatal dopamine induces hallucinations.
-Shirley joined CUNO in 2023 and is now the Vice President of Communications.
-Shirley maintains the CUNO website and quarterly newsletters, in addition to helping plan Saturday Science events.
+Shirley joined CUNO in 2023 and is now the Vice President of Communications and Curriculum.
+Shirley maintains the CUNO website, quarterly newsletters, Instagram, and the CUNO Virtual Educational Resource Database.
 Additionally, Shirley enjoys listening to music, playing musical instruments, reading and trying out different food with friends.

 Risa is a PhD student in the Neurobiology & Behavior Program at Columbia, where she studies the aging and diseased nervous system.
 She joined CUNO in 2020 and worked primarily with the Saturday Science and Curriculum Development teams to develop neuroscience lessons for NYC children.
 Now, she is excited to be CUNO Co-President with Briana!
 Risa hopes that CUNO efforts will make science more accessible to more people, thereby increasing public interest and support for science.